TheInvisibleFoe/typst-template/working_example/note/main.typ

 = Introduction
-If you have started reading this document, I have successfully lured you in to reading about batman.
+If you have started reading this document, I have successfully lured you in to read about batman.
 Spoiler Alert: Batman is awesome, and he cannot be studied because he is AWESOME.
 Anyways, there are just some sample examples of different usages of some stuff here.

 = Math

+To generate the theorem environments below, we use the `ctheorems` package.
+Here is an sample definition and theorem.
+One can go through the excellent documentation of the package which has the #link("https://raw.githubusercontent.com/typst/packages/main/packages/preview/ctheorems/1.1.3/assets/manual.pdf", "Manual").

 #definition("Kolmogorov Smirnov Test")[

   The one sample Kolmogorov Smirnov test is defined as follows: